 Frequently asked questions

-If you have any questions that aren’t answered below, please get in touch with Ali at the SIFT office.
+If you have any questions that aren’t answered below, please get in touch with Graham at the SIFT office.

 Do I need to have a will?